 Meridies Lodge is available to let via Holiday Lettings.
 Read down to the bottom for a special offer for my blog readers.

 It is situated on plot 116 at the popular Sandhills Holiday Park, Avon Beach, Christchurch BH23 4AL.
 The park is directly on the seafront at Avon Beach.
 Some lodges have a sea view but this one is in a slightly shady, much more secluded location with no roads or footpaths alongside it.
 The decking is part sunny, part shady, so excellent for those who have young children or who like to stay out of the sun sometimes.
 There is a small glimpse of Christchurch harbour from the deck – both beach and harbour are a few minutes walk away.

 The lodge sleeps 6 people – it has one double room with TV, walk in wardrobe and ensuite loo and shower, one twin bedroom and a double sofa bed in the living room.
 Opposite the twin bedroom is a family bathroom with a bath and second loo and shower.

 The kitchen is equipped to a very high standard including

 - American style fridge freezer with water dispenser and ice maker

 The living area consits of a 4 seater table and two sofas (one of which is a sofa bed).
-There is a 32 inch flat screen TV with DVD player and Wii console with a few games.
+There is a 48 inch flat screen TV with DVD player.
 Wifi is available in the lodge for a small fee – free Wifi is also available in the clubhouse area.

 At the end of the living room, patio doors open onto the fenced part sunny, part shady deck.
-There will be a table and chairs on the deck. there isn’t an umbrella as the deck is mostly shady, but if you need one the office will supply one.
+There is a 6 seater table and chairs on the deck. there isn’t an umbrella as the deck is mostly shady, but if you need one the office will supply one.